Does My Dog Need a Blanket?

 Dog blankets can be taken anywhere, meaning that they can be a useful tool for reducing your dog’s anxiety.
 Giving your dog an item that they associate with their home from the smell and feel of the blanket will provide them with a sense of security in new environments when they feel nervous.

 Dog blankets can also add a stylish look to your home!
-The Omlet Luxury Super Soft Dog Blanket is dual-sided, with a luxury cream sherpa on one side, and a choice of charcoal grey or poinsettia red quilted plush on the reverse – perfect for complementing any home decor!
+The stylish design of the Omlet Luxury Faux Sheepskin Dog Blanket is perfect for complementing any home decor!

 Comfort is key for our beloved dogs, and we only want the best for our pets.
 So now we know why dog blankets are so important to our furry friends, who wouldn’t want one?